 - Utilities, which owns and operates rate-regulated distribution and transmission assets in Alberta, British Columbia and Nova Scotia.
 TSU also owns a 33.33 percent equity interest in the utility that delivers natural gas to end-users in Inuvik, Northwest Territories.
-In aggregate, the utilities have approximately \$1,080 million of rate base inclusive of construction work in progress as at December 31, 2021 and serve approximately 133,000 customers across Canada. - Renewable Energy, which includes the Bear Mountain Wind Park and an approximately 10 percent indirect interest in the Northwest Hydro Facilities. - Corporate, which primarily includes the cost of providing shared services, financing and access to capital, and general corporate support.
+In aggregate, the utilities have approximately \$1,192 million of rate base inclusive of construction work in progress as at December 31, 2022 and serve approximately 134,000 customers across Canada.
+Upon the closing of the Alaska Utilities Acquisition, TSU's Utilities segment also includes rate-regulated distribution and transmission assets and a regulated natural gas storage facility in Alaska. - Renewable Energy, which includes the Bear Mountain Wind Park and an approximately 10 percent indirect interest in the Northwest Hydro Facilities. - Corporate, which primarily includes the cost of providing shared services, financing and access to capital, and general corporate support as well as the equity investment in the NGIF Cleantech Ventures Limited Partnership.

 The Company's vision is to be a premier growing North American utility and renewable energy company.
-The Company's mission is to be a clean and reliable energy provider of choice in each of the jurisdictions in which it operates through being a leader in safety, cost effectiveness and customer service.
+The Company's mission is to be a reliable and cleaner energy provider of choice through being a leader in safety, cost-effectiveness, and customer service.
 To achieve its vision and mission, the Company's strategy is to make disciplined, smart expansion choices that are consistent with a transitioning energy industry while safeguarding its existing businesses and driving organic growth within them.

-TSU'S GEOGRAPHIC FOOTPRINT
+TSU'S GEOGRAPHIC FOOTPRINT(1)